Random number generation: True vs. pseudo-random numbers

 There are two principal methods used to generate random numbers.
 The first method measures some physical phenomenon that is expected to be random and then compensates for possible biases in the measurement process.
 Example sources include measuring atmospheric noise, thermal noise, and other external electromagnetic and quantum phenomena.
 For example, cosmic background radiation or radioactive decay as measured over short timescales represent sources of natural entropy (as a measure of unpredictability or surprise of the number generation process).

 The speed at which entropy can be obtained from natural sources is dependent on the underlying physical phenomena being measured.
 Thus, sources of naturally occurring true entropy are said to be blocking – they are rate-limited until enough entropy is harvested to meet the demand.
-On some Unix-like systems, including most Linux distributions, the pseudo device file /dev/random will block until sufficient entropy is harvested from the environment.
+On some Unix-like systems, including older Linux distributions, the pseudo device file /dev/random will block until sufficient entropy is harvested from the environment.
 Due to this blocking behavior, large bulk reads from /dev/random, such as filling a hard disk drive with random bits, can often be slow on systems that use this type of entropy source.

 The second method uses computational algorithms that can produce long sequences of apparently random results, which are in fact completely determined by a shorter initial value, known as a seed value or key.
 As a result, the entire seemingly random sequence can be reproduced if the seed value is known.
 This type of random number generator is often called a pseudorandom number generator.
 This type of generator typically does not rely on sources of naturally occurring entropy, though it may be periodically seeded by natural sources.
 This generator type is non-blocking, so they are not rate-limited by an external event, making large bulk reads a possibility.

 Standard cryptographic designs take a hybrid approach, using randomness harvested from natural sources to seed a cryptographically secure pseudorandom number generators (CSPRNGs).
 Hardware random number generators generally produce only a limited number of random bits per second.
 In order to increase the available output data rate, they are often used to generate the "seed" for a faster PRNG.
 PRNG also helps with the noise source "anonymization" (whitening out the noise source identifying characteristics) and entropy extraction.
 With a proper PRNG algorithm selected (cryptographically secure pseudorandom number generator, CSPRNG), the combination can satisfy the requirements of Federal Information Processing Standards and Common Criteria standards.